 The MA will consist of a minimum of 36 credit hours and will be entirely self-funded.
 No TA support is available for this program.
-All students will be required to take 3 core courses in the three core departments/programs, write a thesis and participate in a practicum/ internship program in one of the core departments/programs.
+All students are required to take core and elective courses offered by the participating departments/programs, write a thesis and complete an internship program.

 |APY 514 Museum Management|

 |List 2: Arts Management|